googlemaps/flutter-navigation-sdk/README.md

 ## Terms of Service

-This package uses Google Maps Platform services, and any use of Google Maps Platform is subject to the [Terms of Service](https://cloud.google.com/maps-platform/terms).
+This library uses Google Maps Platform services.
+Use of Google Maps Platform services through this library is subject to the [Google Maps Platform Terms of Service](https://cloud.google.com/maps-platform/terms).

-For clarity, this package, and each underlying component, is not a Google Maps Platform Core Service.
+This library is not a Google Maps Platform Core Service.
+Therefore, the Google Maps Platform Terms of Service (e.g. Technical Support Services, Service Level Agreements, and Deprecation Policy) do not apply to the code in this library.

 ## Support